-It is reported that Rabi has filed a complaint at the Federal Investigation Agency over her leaked content that spread all over the social media platform.
+This is reported that Rabi has filed a complaint at the Federal Investigation Agency over her leaked content that spread all over the social media platform.
 She moved an application to the cyber crime wing for her data stolen from her phone.
-Singer claimed that someone sold her phone and her data got leaked from it.
+Rabi claimed that someone sold her phone and her data got leaked from it.
 She also filed an application against the shop.

 Most of all Rabi also threatens Indian Prime Minister Narendra Modi that she will attempt suicide attack.
 There is a post of her, get into something that looks like a suicide jacket and there is a caption warning Modi over Kashmir lockdown. #ModiHitler I just wish huh.